You don’t need a generous marketing budget to make a splash. Take advantage of cheap or free online marketing ideas to help you grow your business.

 Referrals can help you attract some of your best new customers.
 When a current customer tells their friends or family about you, it’s a trusted recommendation.
 How can you ask for referrals?
 Email is generally the simplest method.

 Here’s an example from a Vitasave email:

 Discounts are a double-edged sword.
-If you offer discounts too often, customers will expect them, which can cut into your bottom line.
-But discounts can also attract attention and convince customers on edge to make a purchase.
+If you offer discounts too often, customers will expect them, which can cut your bottom line.
+But if planned well, discounts can also be a great digital marketing idea to attract attention and convince customers on edge to make a purchase.

-Take, for example, this email from ride-sharing company Lyft.
+Take, for example, this digital marketing strategy from ride-sharing company Lyft.

 If your business has a unique service or product, team up with businesses that also serve your audience.
 Not direct competitors, of course, but related or complementary.

-Then, combine your skills to offer something of value that will allow you to spread the word about your business.
+Then, combine your skills to offer value that will allow you to spread the word about your business.